Happy 30th Anniversary to the GAMP® Community of Practice!

 Cloud Computing

 Cloud computing is a significant area with great opportunities for innovation and business benefit.
 There is a substantial move toward using some elements of cloud computing for some GxP applications, and it seems inevitable that cloud-based applications will increase in importance for the pharma industry.
-The GAMP® Cloud Special Interest Group has published valuable guidance,
+The GAMP® Cloud Special Interest Group has published valuable guidance,6, 7, 8 and is developing more.
+The life sciences quality assurance and compliance community must define and advocate realistic approaches that encourage innovation as well as safeguard quality and compliance.

-Flexible, practical, and pragmatic approaches to assessment and management of technology service providers are further discussed in an iSpeak Blog post.
+Flexible, practical, and pragmatic approaches to assessment and management of technology service providers are further discussed in an iSpeak Blog post.9 The Manufacturing Execution Systems Special Interest Group is also working to increase understanding of the implications of implementing systems within the MES domain using applications hosted in the cloud.

 Blockchain